-We have examined the Cape Coral Community Redevelopment Agency's (CRA) compliance with Section 218.415, Florida Statutes, regarding the investment of public funds and Sections 163.387(6) and (7), Florida Statutes, regarding community development agencies during the year ended September 30, 2022.
+We have examined the Cape Coral Community Redevelopment Agency's (the CRA), a component unit of the City of Cape Coral, Florida, compliance with Section 218.415, Florida Statutes, regarding the investment of public funds and Sections 163.387(6) and (7), Florida Statutes, regarding community development agencies during the year ended September 30, 2023.
 Management of the CRA is responsible for the CRA's compliance with the specified requirements.
 Our responsibility is to express an opinion on the CRA's compliance with the specified requirements based on our examination.